bisejdiu/lahuta/README.md

 ---

-Lahuta is a Python package for chemically-aware contact analysis in biomolecular systems.
+**Lahuta** is a Python package for chemically-aware contact analysis in biomolecular systems.
 It is highly performant and scalable, enabling the analysis of large-scale molecular dynamics simulations or structural databases.

+Key features include:
+...
 # Installation
 We strongly recommend using [conda](https://docs.conda.io/en/latest/) to install Lahuta.